mkoromina/SAFFARI/polyfun/README.md

-Polyfun software repository containing the python scripts invoked for the snakemake pipeline.
+Polyfun software repository containing all the python scripts invoked through the snakemake pipeline.
 Latest polyfun.yml file is located within the envs directory.

 To get the latest Polyfun software version, simply run the following from your finemapping_smk directory: